asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 }
 ```

+The structure of the schema, is represented below, you can notice that just like the CUSTOMER and ORDER example, we have
+an owning side, the one that owns the relationship, in this case either one can, but for our purposes we have put that
+ownership and in the user entity, here the thing to remember is that each user is connected to exactly one user profile
+and vice-versa.

 ```sql
 CREATE SEQUENCE IF NOT EXISTS USERS_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE IF NOT EXISTS PROFILES_SEQ START WITH 1 INCREMENT BY 1;